datacamp/authoring/docs/mobile/development.md

 1. Merge your content branch into the *development* branch on GitHub.

 2. Check that the build passes on [CircleCI](https://circleci.com/gh/datacamp/workflows).
+This should take a few minutes or less.

 3. Download the latest development build of DataCamp for Mobile.